Applehand/eleventy-site/eleventy/src/writings/setting-up-my-website-with-11ty-decap-cms-and-raspberry-pi.md

 description: A technical breakdown of this website and the technologies I chose to build it with.
 ---
-This website is built with a stack centered around 11ty, Decap CMS, and a Raspberry Pi for hosting.
-Here’s an explanation of how the setup works.

-#### 11ty for Static Site Generation
+I built this site using a mix of tools that are lightweight, reliable, and easy to work with: 11ty for generating the site, Decap CMS for managing content, and a Raspberry Pi to host everything.
+Here’s how it all fits together.

+#### 11ty: Turning Content into a Website

-The site uses 11ty (Eleventy), a static site generator that transforms content written in Markdown and templates into static HTML files.
-The output is a lightweight, fast website that doesn’t rely on a traditional database or server-side processing for delivery.
+At the core of the site is 11ty (or Eleventy), a static site generator.
+I write all my content in Markdown, and 11ty takes care of turning it into static HTML files.
+This keeps things simple—there’s no database or server-side processing, just static files that load quickly and work everywhere.

-#### Decap CMS for Content Management
+#### Decap CMS: Managing Content Through Git

-To manage content, Decap CMS is integrated with the site.
-It provides a web-based interface for creating and editing content.
-Decap CMS works as a headless CMS and uses Git as the storage layer, committing changes directly to a GitHub repository.
-This allows for version-controlled content and avoids the need for a separate content database.
+To make it easier to manage content, I added Decap CMS.
+It gives me a nice web interface for editing and adding new posts, which is handy when I don’t want to deal with raw files.
+Decap CMS hooks into my GitHub repository, so every time I make a change, it commits the updates directly to the repo.
+Essentially, Git becomes the database for my content.

-#### Hosting on Raspberry Pi
+#### Hosting on a Raspberry Pi

-The website is hosted on a Raspberry Pi 5, a compact, low-power device suitable for serving static sites.
-The Pi runs the 11ty build process to generate the site and serves the resulting files.
-To expose the Pi to the internet securely, Cloudflare tunnel is used.
-This eliminates the need for direct port forwarding on the home network while providing a secure and reliable connection to the public web.
+The site runs on a Raspberry Pi 5, which is small, energy-efficient, and perfect for hosting my personal dev projects.
+The Pi handles everything: pulling updates from GitHub, running the 11ty build process, and serving the site.
+I use a Cloudflare tunnel to make the site accessible on the web without opening up my home network.
+It’s secure and saves me from dealing with complicated router configurations.

-#### Git as a Version-Controlled Content Store
+#### Git as the "Database"

-Instead of using a traditional database, Git is used as the storage solution for both content and configuration.
-Content changes made via Decap CMS are committed to a GitHub repository.
-The Raspberry Pi is set up to pull updates from this repository, ensuring that the site always reflects the latest changes.
-Each commit serves as a historical record of edits and updates.

-#### Workflow Overview
+Instead of using a traditional database, I rely on Git.
+All my content and configuration live in a GitHub repository.
+When I update something in Decap CMS, it commits those changes, and the Pi pulls them down automatically.
+This means the site is always up-to-date, and I get version control for free.
+If I ever need to roll back a change, it’s just a Git command away.

+#### How It All Works Together

+Here’s a quick rundown of the workflow:

 1. **Content Updates**

-   Decap CMS is accessed through a web interface to create or edit content.
-Changes are committed to the GitHub repository.
+   : I use Decap CMS to edit or add content, which commits changes to GitHub.
 2. **Version Control**

-   GitHub acts as the central repository for all content and site configuration files.
+   : GitHub keeps track of all the changes and acts as the central hub for content and configuration.
-3. **Deployment**
+3. **Site Deployment**

-   The Raspberry Pi pulls changes from the GitHub repository, triggers the 11ty build process, and deploys the updated static site.
+   : The Raspberry Pi pulls updates from the Github repo, rebuilds the site with 11ty, and serves the new version.
 4. **Public Access**

-   Cloudflare tunnel routes external traffic to the Raspberry Pi securely, allowing the site to be accessed on the internet.
+   : A Cloudflare tunnel routes traffic securely from the internet to the Raspberry Pi, making the site live.

-This configuration leverages modern static site generation tools, integrates content management directly with version control, and provides a cost-effective hosting solution using a Raspberry Pi.
-It is efficient, scalable for personal use, and straightforward to maintain.
+This setup is flexible, cost-effective, and gives me full control over how the site works.
+And self-hosting is just cool.